earthly/website/blog/_posts/2022-12-15-cmake-vs-make-diff.md

 ## Conclusion

-In this article, you've learned the differences between CMake and Make, as well as the advantages of using CMake including its active development, dependency management, and cross-platform capabilities.
+You now know the differences between CMake and Make, and why CMake, with its ongoing development, dependency management, and suitability for multiple platforms, is a great pick.
+If you're enjoying the efficiency of CMake, you might want to take a look at [Earthly](https://www.earthly.dev/).
+It's a tool that takes build automation a step further.

+Keep coding!

 {% include_html cta/makefile-cta.html %}